Skip to content

 These areas of learning are taught within the context of family life, taking care to ensure that there is no stigmatisation of children based on their home circumstances (families can include single parent families, LGBTQ+ parents, families headed by grandparents, adoptive parents, foster parents/carers amongst other structures) along with reflecting sensitively that some children may have a different structure of support around them (for example: children who are looked after or young carers).

-5.2 What pupils should know by the end of secondary
+What pupils should know by the end of secondary school.

-A spiral curriculum is used in Curriculum for Life.
+A spiral curriculum is used in PSHE.
 The intent is to teach pupils the life skills they need to keep themselves safe and succeed after they leave school.

 In year 7 information from primary school is reinforced ensuring that all pupils have a good foundation in relationship and sex education.
 Personal safety, potential grooming and exploitation scenarios are taught in an age-appropriate way.